NinaNikolova/cat-shelter/README.md

 # cat-shelter
-This project is an exercise-web-multipage project of SoftUni for JS BACK-END - МАЙ 2023 It uses mainly Express.js and Express-Handlebars
+## This project is an exercise-web-multipage project of SoftUni for JS BACK-END - МАЙ 2023
+## It uses mainly Express.js, Express-Handlebars, MongoDB with Mongoose